 About Henry Road Bottled in Bond Straight Malt Whiskey Batch 3

 This is the 3rd release of a Bottled in Bond Henry Road Straight Malt Whiskey.
-This year’s release reaches new levels of maturity, hitting 6 years of total aging time.
-At 6 years old, this whiskey picks up more barrel and wood notes which accent the characteristic apple and chocolate flavors of this whiskey nicely.
-In this pure malt mash bill, we also feature small amounts of specialty malt including crystal malt, chocolate malt, and biscuit malt that add flavor dimension and flavors.
+This year’s release reaches new levels of maturity, hitting six years of total aging time.
+At six years old, this whiskey adopts more barrel and wood notes which accent the characteristic apple and chocolate flavors nicely.
+In this pure malt mash bill, we also feature small amounts of specialty malt including crystal malt, chocolate malt, and biscuit malt each of which promote flavor dimension.
 Its one you don’t want to miss.

 - Batch code: 3

 - Class & Type: Straight Malt Whisky

 - Bottled in Bond: Yes

 - Proof: 100

 - Fill date: August 2016 (youngest barrel in the batch)